 Prospective students should note that the minimum requirements for registration with the Health Professions Council of South Africa (HPCSA) as a psychologist (clinical, counselling, industrial, research, or educational) include completion of a directed master’s degree in psychology, full-time approved internship of 12 months duration, as well as a successful completion of the National Examination of the Professional Board for Psychology.
 In addition, the HPCSA requires completion of community service in some specialisations.

-Psychology is offered in the Bachelor of Social Science at Monash South Africa as a major or minor.
+Psychology is offered in the Bachelor of Social Science at Monash South Africa as an extended major or minor.

 In addition to achieving the broad outcomes of their course, students successfully completing this major will be able to: